caccialdo/templast/README.md

 # Templast

-The "lightest and fastest"® way to:
+The "lightest and fastest"® way to interpolate a string with placeholder and have a blast!

+Templast comes with two methods:

 - replace placeholders in a string.
 - compile the replacement operation into a re-usable function for maximum performance.